k8lion/k8lion.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at IRIT, University of Toulouse.
-My thesis topic is on brain-inspired structural learning for artificial neural networks.
+I am a 2nd year PhD student at the University of Toulouse.
+My research focuses on brain-inspired structural learning for artificial neural networks.